Apkaless/ApkalessRAT/readme.md

 Install python on ur windows

-after installing windows run this command in cmd: pip install -r requirements.txt
+after installing python run this command in cmd: pip install -r requirements.txt

 Thats it (: